deepakjois/website/source/About Me.md

 I recently started learning [Urdu][urdu].

 One of the motivations to run this site is to put more of my thoughts down in writing.
-This should hopefully lead to an improvement in my writing skills.
+This will hopefully lead to an improvement in my writing skills.
 I appreciate receiving any suggestions or criticisms.
 You can send me [anonymous feedback][feedback].

 [feedback]: https://docs.google.com/forms/d/1JHsgl6-FXZNdBkEZSHNrGkb9gTjqooqXOM6NvmGau3c/viewform"